Nicolas Blies and Stéphane Hueber-Blies

-Nicolas Blies, born on 26 September 1981 in Mulhouse (France), and Stéphane Hueber-Blies, born on 18 August 1976 in Mulhouse (France), also called the Blies brothers, are two French filmmakers, producers and artists who create their works together.
+Nicolas Blies, born on 26 September 1981 in Mulhouse (France), and Stéphane Hueber-Blies, born on 18 August 1976 in Mulhouse (France), also called Bliesbro, are two poets, musicians, filmmakers, producers and digital artists who create their works together.
 They are known for writing and directing the feature film Zero Impunity which was in official feature film competition at the Annecy International Animated Film Festival in 2019.

 Biography

 In 2013, they conceptualized the documentary music transmedia Soundhunters in co-production with the French-German TV channel ARTE.
 Soundhunters was imagined to transform the world into an infinite musical instrument.
 It is the first part of the collection "Living the world poetically".
 The transmedia is released in 2015 in collaboration with many international artists including Jean Michel Jarre, Simonne Jones or Blixa Bargeld.
 The project is selected for the Prix Europa in Berlin and at SXSW.
 In 2016, the Blies brothers were invited to present their work at Lincoln Center during the New York Film Festival.
 The project is placed in 2016 under the high patronage of UNESCO.

 In 2019, they wrote and directed their first feature film Zero Impunity.
 The feature-length documentary actually mixes animation and real footage.
 The film had its World premiere in March 2019 at the Thessaloniki International Film Festival (Greece) before being in official competition at the Annecy International Animated Film (France) and then the Palm Springs International Film Festival or the Moscow International Film Festival.
 Jordan Mintzer of The Hollywood Reporter gave the documentary a mostly favorable review for calling attention to the widespread indifference to sexual assault and sexual abuse by both terrorist organizations and sanctioned governmental organizations such as the United States Armed Forces and the United Nations peacekeepers.
 However, Mintzer criticized the film for trying to cover too many separate stories in its runtime, and for relying on "heavy-handed aesthetics [...] to make a point that didn’t need to be so overemphasized".
 Allen Hunter of ScreenDaily praised the film for giving a voice to sexual assault victims and for calling attention to the international issue of sexual violence in wartime.
 Cineuropa said that the genius of Zero Impunity lies in its waltz between real-life shots and animation.
 In 2021, the film is nominated for the Best documentary Price at the Trophées Francophones du Cinéma.